gaultier/blog/optimization-tales-cockroachdb-part1.md

 ![Point lookup](crdb_index2.svg)

 Only one row is scanned, this is optimal.
+To be more precise: if the fields needed by the query are all stored in the index, no row is scanned, only the index data is used.
+Otherwise, the index is used to find the row id, and then the row data is scanned in the table, using the primary index.

 What happens then when only the first field in the tuple is provided, for example, only the `nid`?
 Well, the path in the index is very short, and all nodes underneath (the whole subtree, shown here in red) must be scanned and inspected: